The Rule of Law

 Tolerance of those with different faiths and beliefs

 There is a diverse range of faiths in the Inspire Academy family and we relish any opportunity to further our understanding of these through children sharing their knowledge and experiences.

-Furthermore, children are taught about a range of beliefs in weekly faith assemblies and through RE lessons in class.
+Furthermore, children are taught about a range of beliefs in weekly assemblies and through weekly RE lessons in class.
 We want our pupils to have an appreciation for the culturally diverse society that we live in and reinforce this by continually modelling and insisting upon tolerance of others.